PES - Colorado Water Conservation Board Grant

 San Miguel County received a grant from the Colorado Water Conservation Board (CWCB) to expand its existing Payment for Ecosystem Services (PES) program to develop an informed, innovative approach to engage agricultural producers and large landowners to voluntarily implement beneficial practices for long-term water conservation, improved soil health benefits and other ecosystem service goals.
 The grant totals $34,646.
 With the County matching at $34,646. ($69,293. total).

-Based on the funding provided in the CWCB grant, San Miguel County is establishing a pilot program for 2021 and is looking for up to six partners to participate in this program.
+Based on the funding provided in the CWCB grant, San Miguel County is establishing a pilot program for 2022 and is looking for up to six partners to participate in this program.
+Read our PES brochure for more information.

 - Landowner partners will self-identify land management practices and agree to implement the practices described by the NRCS (Natural Resource Conservation Service) from the below list.